Dragon Ball Z: The Legacy of Goku: Characters

 The Legacy of Goku games feature a variety of characters from the Dragon Ball universe for the player to play as.
 In the first game, only Goku was playable.
 However, in subsequent games in the series, multiple characters were playable, including: Gohan, Goten, Trunks (kid and future), Piccolo, Vegeta, and Hercule.
 In Buu's Fury, a Fusion concept was implemented that allows certain characters to combine with each other, boosting their stats and changing their appearance.
 The three available fusion characters in the game are: Gotenks, Gogeta, and a one-time playable Vegito.
 All three games feature non-canon characters and events from filler arcs, The History of Trunks, Broly - Second Coming and Dragon Ball Z: Fusion Reborn.

 Reception

 The Legacy of Goku

+In the United States, the game sold 1.2 million copies and earned $35 million by August 2006.
+During the period between May 2002 and August 2006, it was the 11th highest-selling game for the Game Boy Advance in that country.
+As of 2017, the game has sold 1.4 million copies in the United States.

 The Legacy of Goku received "mixed" reviews according to the review aggregation website Metacritic.

+The Legacy of Goku II

 In the United States, the game sold 630,000 copies and earned $16 million by August 2006.
-During the period between May 2002 and August 2006, it was the 42nd highest-selling game launched for the Game Boy Advance, in that country.
+During the period between May 2002 and August 2006, it was the 42nd highest-selling game for the Game Boy Advance in that country.

-The Legacy of Goku II

 The Legacy of Goku II received "generally favorable reviews" according to Metacritic.